SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/examples.md

 * **Prospect list**: If you are launching a new product, recipients can register their interest in the product by clicking the "Send me more info" link.
 Those who click the link can be added to a static selection in SuperOffice CRM, which sales staff can use to manage further contact with these customers.

-* **Tasks/appointments for salespersons in SuperOffice CRM**: One alternative to the prospect list in the example above is to generate a task/appointment for salespersons / customer contacts for each link click.
-A click on the "Contact me" link could, for example, generate an appointment in SuperOffice CRM of type "Phone out" for the contact for that customer.
-In addition, the appointment can be linked to a project in SuperOffice CRM, such as a marketing campaign.
+* **Follow-ups for salespersons in SuperOffice CRM**: One alternative to the prospect list in the example above is to generate a to-do or meeting for salespersons / customer contacts for each link click.
+A click on the "Contact me" link could, for example, generate a follow-up in SuperOffice CRM of type "Phone out" for the contact for that customer.
+In addition, the follow-up can be linked to a project in SuperOffice CRM, such as a marketing campaign.

 * **Unsubscribe**: In the content editor, you can [insert a link for unsubscribing][1] from a specific mailing type.
 This means that the customer no longer receives this mailing type from SuperOffice Marketing, regardless of which recipient list is used for the mailing.